ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 In query mode, CSRF protection works by comparing two tokens:

 1. **Token from the session store:**  Retrieved using the `csrf_id` from the `__Host-CsrfId` cookie.
 2. **Token from the state parameter:**  Sent through Google during the authentication process.

-This comparison ensures the callback request originates from the same browser that initiated the authentication process.
+This ensures the callback request originates from the same browser that initiated the authentication process.

 ### CSRF Protection in Form Post Mode

-Form post mode doesn’t rely on CSRF checks because of built-in browser security:
+Form post mode does not rely on CSRF checks due to built-in browser security measures:

 - The callback is a POST request from Google’s domain.

-- The browser prevents the `__Host-CsrfId` cookie from being sent with cross-origin POST requests.
+- The browser blocks the `__Host-CsrfId` cookie from being sent with cross-origin POST requests.
 - Instead, security relies on **origin validation**  and **nonce verification** .

----
+### Security Comparison Table

 | Security Element | What's Compared | Source 1 | Source 2 | Purpose |
 | --- | --- | --- | --- | --- |
 | CSRF Token | csrf_token | Retrieved from store using csrf_id in cookie | Extracted from state parameter | Ensures the callback request originates from the same browser session |
 | Nonce | nonce_token | Retrieved from store using nonce_id from state | Extracted from ID token | Verifies the ID token is specific to this authentication request |

----

 ### Cookie Security